 For much of our history men and women frequently occupied separate spaces.
 Political arenas, courts, and places of public amusement typically were off limits for women.
-Some of these customs began to break down during the nineteenth century as women commenced speaking publicly to “promiscuous” audiences, claimed rights of participation in economic activities, and sought access to legal and political forums.
+Some of these customs began to break down during the nineteenth century as women commenced speaking publicly to “promiscuous” audiences, claimed rights of participation in economic activities as married women’s property legislation was adopted, and sought access to legal and political forums.
 But certain places—especially political and legal forums, drinking establishments, and some accommodations on public means of transportation—stubbornly remained male locales through the nineteenth century.
 It is intriguing that such places were thought of as risky environments for reputable “ladies.”
 And it is equally intriguing that the risks were thought to come from three primary groups—“othered” people including those of color, immigrants, and the poor, “risqué” women, and, of course, men.
 Polling places were often described as riotous locations unsuitable for respectable women.
 Drinking establishments filled with men were treated by “respectable” women as off-limits in order to avoid criticism for socializing with disreputable types and the lower classes.
 After the Civil War trains and passenger boats began providing first-class ladies’ cars or sections separating respectable women from men traveling without families in tow.
 In many ways they were the most interesting—and certainly the most relevant to today’s controversies about sexual harassment.

 The use of railroads for the common carriage of passengers has not only vastly increased travel generally, but has also specially led women to travel without male companions.
 To such, the protection which is a natural instinct of manhood towards their sex, is specially due by common carriers.
 And, in view of the crowds of men of all sorts and conditions and habits constantly traveling by railroad, it appears to us to be not only a reasonable regulation, but almost if not quite a humane duty, for railroad companies to appropriate a car of each passenger train primarily for women and men accompanying them; from which men unaccompanied by women should be excluded, and even women or men accompanying women of offensive character or habits; so as to group women of good character on the train together, sheltered as far as practicable from annoyance and insult.
 It is a severe comment on our civilization that such a regulation should be necessary; but the necessity is patent to all experience and intelligence.